-Food and Society at the Aspen Institute’s new Food is Medicine Initiative aims to expand access to proven interventions.
+Food and Society at the Aspen Institute’s Food is Medicine Initiative aims to expand access to proven interventions.
 Launched in 2019 with support from the Walmart Foundation, the Initiative brings together key players from across the country to share existing knowledge and expertise, identify critical gaps and strategic priorities, and facilitate new collaborations in underrepresented regions and communities.
-Food and Society, working in close collaboration with its expert Food is Medicine Advisory Board, will publish a Food is Medicine Research Priorities Action Plan that establishes concrete steps to build on existing efforts and engage new actors, advancing research across the full spectrum of interventions, from prevention to treatment.
-The Research Priorities Action Plan will serve as both a catalyst and framework for government and philanthropic investment in the field.
+Food and Society, working with its expert Food is Medicine Advisory Board, published the Food is Medicine Research Action Plan that establishes concrete steps to build on existing efforts and engage new actors, advancing research across the full spectrum of interventions, from prevention to treatment.
+The Research Action Plan serves as both a catalyst and framework for government and philanthropic investment in the field.